devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -ef | grep sleep`{{execute}}

-Sometimes due to some reason these process may not end with this command and hence we may need to fi
+Sometimes due to some reason these process may not end with this command and hence we may need to find a hard way to ke

 # Additional Commands for Practice